Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 # SSRouter Contract Documentation

 ## Overview
 The `SSRouter` contract, implemented in Solidity (`^0.8.2`), facilitates order creation, settlement, liquidity management, and order cancellation for a decentralized trading platform.
 It inherits functionality from `SSSettlementPartial`, which extends `SSOrderPartial` and `SSMainPartial`, integrating with external interfaces (`ISSListingTemplate`, `ISSLiquidityTemplate`, `IERC20`) for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
 The contract handles buy/sell order creation, settlement, liquidity deposits, withdrawals, fee claims, depositor changes, and order cancellations, with rigorous gas optimization and safety mechanisms.
 State variables are hidden, accessed via view functions with unique names, and decimal precision is maintained across tokens.
 The contract avoids reserved keywords, uses explicit casting, and ensures graceful degradation.
+Zero-amount payouts are explicitly handled to prevent indefinite pending states, ensuring system efficiency.

 **SPDX License:** BSD-3-Clause

-**Version:** 0.0.61 (updated 2025-06-30)
+**Version:** 0.0.62 (updated 2025-07-10)

+**Changes:**
+- **v0.0.62**: Clarified handling of zero-amount payouts in `settleSingleLongLiquid` and `settleSingleShortLiquid` in `SSSettlementPartial.sol` (v0.0.58).
+Zero-amount payouts (`required` for long, `amount` for short) are now marked as completed (status 3) with an `UpdateType` struct sent to `listingContract.update`, preventing indefinite pending states and array clogging in `longPayoutByIndexView` and `shortPayoutByIndexView` in `SSListingTemplate.sol`.
+- **v0.0.61**: Updated to align with `SSSettlementPartial.sol` (v0.0.57), which resolved stack-too-deep errors in `executeSellOrders` and `executeBuyOrders` by introducing `_processSellOrder` and `_processBuyOrder` helper functions.

 **Inheritance Tree:** `SSRouter` → `SSSettlementPartial` → `SSOrderPartial` → `SSMainPartial`